openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 # OpenID for Verifiable Presentations

-The following requirements apply to OpenID4VP, irrespective of the flow and Credential Format:
+The following requirements apply to OpenID for Verifiable Presentations, irrespective of the flow and Credential Format:

 * The Wallet and Verifier MUST support at least one of the following Credential Format Profiles defined in (#vc-profiles): IETF SD-JWT VC or ISO mdoc.
 Ecosystems SHOULD clearly indicate which of these formats, IETF SD-JWT VC, ISO mdoc, or both, are required to be supported.
 * The Response type MUST be `vp_token`.